When to use tables

 Interactive elements in tables

-When tables contain multiple interactive elements (Edit, Delete, View buttons or links), each must have unique accessible names.
+When tables contain multiple interactive elements (Edit, Delete, View buttons or links) that have identical text labels, each must have unique accessible names.

 Use aria-labelledby technique: